topix-hackademy/contact-tools/README.md

     http://127.0.0.1:8000/api/

+## Logging

+There is a custom logger configured called "ct-logger"

+    # import the logging library
+    import logging

+    # Get an instance of a logger
+    logger = logging.getLogger("ct-logger")

+    # Log an message
+    logger.error("Hello Friend")

 ## Documentation

 We provided a full documentation on Data Model and API.
 We are using MKDocs, here some utils.